Deformation Quantization for Actions of K\"ahlerian Lie Groups: Polarized symplectic symmetric spaces

-According to the previous Lemma, we use the following terminology: \begin{dfn} A transvection symplectic triple $(\g,\sigma,\varpi)$ is called {\bf polarized} if it is endowed with $W$, a $\k$-invariant Lagrangian subspace of $(\p,\varpi)$. \end{dfn}
+According to the previous Lemma, we use the following terminology: \begin{dfn} A siLa $(\g,\sigma,\varpi)$ is called {\bf polarized} if it is endowed with $W$, a $\k$-invariant Lagrangian subspace of $(\p,\varpi)$. \end{dfn}

-Let $(\g,\sigma,\varpi)$ be a non-exact transvection symplectic triple polarized by a Lagrangian subspace $W\subset \p$.
+Let $(\g,\sigma,\varpi)$ be a non-exact transvection symplectic triple (i.e$.$ the Chevalley two-cocycle $\varpi$ is not exact) polarized by a Lagrangian subspace $W\subset \p$.
 Let us consider $\fD$, the algebra of $W$-preserving symplectic endomorphisms of $\p$.
 Note that the faithfulness condition (i) of Definition \ref{TST} implies the inclusion $\k\subset\fD$.
 The vector space $\fD\oplus\p$ then naturally carries a structure of Lie algebra (containing $\g$) that underlies a siLa.
 We centrally extend the latter in order to define a new siLa:

 with table given by

 where $[.,.]$ denotes the Lie bracket in $\fD\oplus\p$ and where we have extended the 2-form $\varpi$ on $\p$ to a 2-form on the entire Lie algebra $\fD\oplus\p$ by zero on $\fD$. \begin{lem} Let $(\g,\sigma,\varpi)$ be a non-exact polarized transvection symplectic triple.
 Within the notations given above, consider the element $\xi\in\fL^\star$ defined by